The translation of this document is outdated.

 11) regarding the protection of engineering and communication

-systems and transport infrastructure of the local government of
+systems and transport infrastructure of the local government;

 12) regarding the conversion of residential buildings (flats)